ghengeveld/cot-simpleorm/README.md

 *   unique (bool): If true, sets an MySQL UNIQUE constraint on this column.
 *   auto_increment (bool): If true, sets the MySQL AUTO_INCREMENT flag on this column.
+*   default_value: MySQL DEFAULT value.
+If foreign_key is given, this is the only value which will pass even if such a foreign record doesn't exist.
 *   on_insert (string): Default value for the column in INSERT queries.
 Accepts a special value 'NOW()' which will translate to PHP `time()`.
 *   on_update (string): Default value in UPDATE queries.
 Also accepts 'NOW()'.